Administrative Policy Creation, Revision, and Rescission Guidelines

 Senior Administrative Assistant to the Vice President for Administration and Finance

-- serves as the university repository for master original signed policies and original Policy Review Form
+- Maintains the university repository for master original signed policies, original policy review forms and related documents.

 Department Heads, Supervisors and Compliance Officer

-- Compliance Officer (or designee) acquaints new employees, as part of New Employee Orientation, with UHV Policy and Procedures and how employees can access this information
+- The Compliance Officer (or designee) acquaints new employees, as part of New Employee Orientation, with UHV Policy and Procedures and how employees can access this information.

-- employees are responsible for familiarizing themselves with university policies and to ask questions if unsure about the meaning of a policy to ensure compliance
+- Employees are responsible for familiarizing themselves with university policies and to ask questions if unsure about a policy to ensure compliance.

 Authority Of UHV Administrative Policies and Procedures

-- UHV policies can be more restrictive that counterpart UHS policies (SAMs) but cannot be less restrictive.
+- UHV policies can be more restrictive than counterpart UHS policies (SAMs) but cannot be less restrictive.